statisticsnorway/react-form-fields-library/README.md

 run `yarn upgrade dc-react-form-fields-library` to get the latest "build"

 ### Test it yourself
+The first time you clone the repository, remember to run `yarn install`

 Run `yarn start` and navigate to `http://localhost:3000/`

 ##### Alternatively try a more optimized production build: